-n An integer number between 1 and 255 that is the Media Source Id (also known as the bin number).
+An integer number 1 - 255 that is the Media Source ID (also known as the bin number).

-1 Selects the primary paper source.
+Selects the primary paper source.

 Selects another paper source.
 If the specified bin does not exist on your printer, the default paper source for that printer is used.
-For more information about paper sources on your printer, refer to your printer publications.
+For more information about paper sources on your printer, see your printer publications.
 Using a value of 100 is the same as specifying MANUAL.